 Hanks has more than 250 typewriters in his personal collection, some dating back to the '30s.

 Editor's note: This article was originally published on November 2, 2022.
+It has since been updated.

 Tom Hanks has many talents.
 He has a spectacular range as an actor, having starred in cult classic rom-com as well as more serious fare such as dramas and thrillers.
 He's known not only for his acting and directing but also for his overall nice, affable personality.
 Very few people know about his not-so-guilty pleasure: typewriters.
 Hanks has more than 250 typewriters in his personal collection, some dating back to the '30s.
 According to Express UK, he once admitted that he typically takes at least two with him on the road, stating, "I use them like cuff links!"